 The mistake I made here (and many others made it as well) was hitting go and not expecting to stall.
 People won’t just magically find your content if you don’t tell them its there.
 You need to build out your promotion strategy and follow through on each item.

-If you spend 10 hours creating a piece of content, then you should spend at least 10 hours on promotion.
+If you spend 10 hours creating a piece of content, then you should spend at least 10 hours on promoting your content.
 There is no point in creating great content if you have no idea how people will find it — whether through search, through social, through email sends, through co-marketing promotion, whatever it may be.

 2. Always relying solely on organic Social Media promotion